 The owner of an aircraft may by a contract of charter put his aircraft at the disposal of a charterer for a specified flight or flights or for a specified period of time.
 Such contracts fall into two essentially different categories, depending upon the extent to which the control of the aircraft is transferred to the charterer or remains with the owner1.

-In the one case, the charter operates as a demise of the aircraft itself to the charterer, to which there may or may not be added the services of a crew.
-Such a contract is often referred to
+In the one case, the charter operates as a demise of the aircraft itself to the charterer, to which there may or may not be added the services

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.